jeremyfa/bind/README.md

 * [x] Parse Objective-C blocks as Haxe functions in class methods and properties
 * [x] Parse Objective-C typedefs, including block types in typedefs
 * [x] Generate Haxe (C++) to Objective-C bindings from parsed informations
-* [ ] Add tests and examples of some Objective-C bindings
+* [x] Add examples of some Objective-C bindings and a sample Xcode/iOS project
 * [ ] Add similar tests and examples for Swift (through Objective-C compatible dynamic frameworks)
-* [ ] Add an option to write generated and support files to disk at a target directory to make them _ready to use_
+* [x] Add an option to write generated and support files to disk at a target directory to make them _ready to use_
 * [ ] Parse Java classes, with methods, properties and comments in java files
 * [ ] Generate Haxe (C++) to Java (JNI) bindings from parsed informations
 * [ ] Generate single Haxe class from Objective-C + Java (JNI) bindings having the same methods and properties
-* [ ] Provide a build macro to make all this work at compile time